Jimo, Qingdao: History

-Jimo was established in the Eastern Zhou Dynasty, at which time it was the second largest settlement in Shandong.
+Jimo was established in the Eastern Zhou dynasty, at which time it was the second largest settlement in Shandong.
 The Siege of Jimo in 279 BC, otherwise unremarkable, is remembered for the ruse that ended it.
 Tian Dan was a general of the State of Qi who had just lost 70 cities to the Yan.
 When Jimo, their penultimate city, was under fire, he collected more than 1,000 oxen, tied sharp daggers to their ears, tied straw to their tails, and dressed them in colourful cloth to make them look like dragons.
 At dead of night the Qi set the tails alight and drove the oxen towards the enemy camp.
 The panicking enemy soldiers were wiped out, and the Qi regained all the lost cities.

 German Colony and the Siege of Tsingtao

-On the 6th of March, 1898, the city of Tsimo (Jimo) became part of the Kiautschou Bay Leased Territory.
-By the time of the First World War, the Germans had set up a small outpost in Tsimo, which on the 13th of September, 1914, was taken by advancing Japanese cavalry during the Siege of Tsingtao.
-After its capture, Japanese cavalry and engineers alongside the 23rd Infantry Brigade would arrive at Tsimo on the 18th of September.
-During the siege, an airfield was built and by the 21st of September, Japanese Army Nieuport IV.Gs began operating from Tsimo in an unsuccessful attempt to bomb the German airfield and destroy the lone Rumpler Taube.
+On 6 March 1898, the city of Tsimo (Jimo) became part of the Kiautschou Bay Leased Territory.
+By the time of the First World War, the Germans had set up a small outpost in Tsimo, which on 13 September 1914, was taken by advancing Japanese cavalry during the Siege of Tsingtao.
+After its capture, Japanese cavalry and engineers alongside the 23rd Infantry Brigade would arrive at Tsimo on 18 September.
+During the siege, an airfield was built and by 21 September, Japanese Army Nieuport IV.Gs began operating from Tsimo in an unsuccessful attempt to bomb the German airfield and destroy the lone Rumpler Taube.
 After the end of the war, the Kiautschou Bay Leased Territory (along with Tsimo) was ceded to Japan and returned to the Chinese in 1922.

+Chinese civil war

+During the Chinese civil war, 90,000 peasants from Jimo participated in the Civil War on the communist side.
+Rural women in Jimo also contributed to the war effort through making and supplying People's Liberation Army soldiers with 5,000 pairs of shoes.

 Administrative divisions

-As 2017, this district is divided to 8 subdistricts and 7 towns.